Table of contents

 Getting the Highest Quality Services

 “How do I know my translation is accurate and correct if I can’t speak or read the target language?”
-As a professional translation agency, this is question we hear most often.
+This is the question we hear most often as a professional translation agency.
 Here are some things methods for ensuring the quality of your translation.

 Translation

-• Proofreading: Every translation includes a proofreading step where the original translation professional reviews their work for accuracy and typos to make sure the words and meaning are captured in the target language.
+- Proofreading: Every translation includes a proofreading step, during which the original translation professional reviews the work for accuracy and typos to ensure that the words and meaning are captured in the target language.

-• Client Review: We advise our clients to conduct an independent review with either an internal employee or another resource who is fluent in the target language.
-If the client's reviewer has questions, they are sent to the original translator who will either make the suggested changes if they agree or pose questions to the client for clarification if they do not agree with the edits.
+- Client Review: We advise our clients to conduct an independent review with either an internal employee or another resource fluent in the target language.
+If the client's reviewer has questions, they are sent to the original translator, who will either make the suggested changes if they agree or pose questions to the client for clarification if they do not agree with the edits.

-• Editing: This is an add-on service available to all clients.
-Editing entails translation of the material by an assigned translator, then sending that translation and the original materials to a second translator for editing.
-The editor will seek clarification and suggest edits to the original translator.
-When the two do not agree on an edit, they will discuss it and seek clarification from the client when necessary.
+- Editing: This is an add-on service available to all clients.
+An assigned translator translates the material and then sends that translation and the original materials to a second translator for editing.
+The editor seeks clarification and suggests edits to the original translator.
+When the two do not agree on an edit, they discuss it and seek clarification from the client when necessary.
 This two-step process helps solidify the quality of the translation.

-• Back Translation: This is the process of translating the materials from the source to the target language, then giving the translated materials to a second translator to have them translated back into the source language.
-Then the original document and the back translation are compared for inconsistencies.
-The inconsistencies are then addressed with the client for clarification.
-This is most often used in regulatory environments for accuracy, not generally for marketing material translations.
+- Back Translation: This process involves translating materials from the source to the target language and then giving the translated materials to a second translator to have them translated back into the source language.
+Then, the original document and the back translation are compared for inconsistencies.
+The inconsistencies are addressed with the client for clarification.
+This is often used in regulatory environments for accuracy, not generally for marketing material translations.

 Other Services

-• DTP: Full-service marketing translation agencies will provide desktop publishing done by experienced foreign language DTP professionals.
+- DTP: Full-service marketing translation agencies will provide desktop publishing by experienced foreign language DTP professionals.
 Knowing how to layout a foreign language comes with experience and familiarity with that language and its grammar.
-DTP can be done in existing files to change the language appropriately or from scratch when source language files are not available.
+DTP can be done in existing files to change the language appropriately or from scratch when source language files are unavailable.

-• Multilingual Chat: As you start reaching foreign audiences, they are going to want to have the same level of customer service that your English-speaking customers.
-Multilingual chat services are becoming the newest gold-star service for companies who do business on the web.
+- Multilingual Chat: As you start reaching foreign audiences, they will want the same level of customer service as your English-speaking customers.
+Multilingual chat services are becoming the newest gold-star service for companies that do business on the web.

-• Telephone Interpreting: In addition to online foreign language customer services, telephone customer service is available in many languages.
+- Telephone Interpreting: In addition to online customer service in foreign languages, telephone customer service is available in many languages.

 Website Translation